← Back to research

 TierPriceIncludes

-Licensing model: Freemium (anticipated)
+Licensing model: Freemium with sales-led enterprise (apparent)

 Hidden costs: Requires Anthropic subscription for Claude Code, or API keys for other agents